emb-riscv/specs-markdown/improvements-upon-privileged.md

 Another important issue with the current specs is the mandatory use of the POSIX ABI, which is too expensive for real-time devices.

-The solution is to move it to Volume II, and allow a micorcontroller profile to define an EABI, (Embedded ABI), as a lighter version of the POSIX ABI.
+The solution is to move it to Volume II, and allow a microcontroller profile to define an EABI, (Embedded ABI), as a lighter version of the POSIX ABI.

 ## Improvements upon RISC-V privileged